-Annual estimates: Current quarterly estimates: Component Source data and methods used to determine level for benchmark Source data and methods used to and other years or used to prepare an extrapolator or interpolator prepare an extrapolator 1 Fixed investment (\$2,963.2 billion) Nonresidential structures (\$503.7 billion) Commercial and health care Benchmark years.
-BEA's benchmark input-output accounts.
-Same as the annual estimates for (\$142.7 billion) Other years.
-Construction spending (value put in place) from Census other years.
-Bureau monthly construction survey.
-Manufacturing Construction spending (value put in place) from Census Bureau monthly Same as the annual estimates. (\$75.9 billion) construction survey.
-Power and communication Construction spending (value put in place) from Census Bureau monthly Same as the annual estimates. (\$102.3 billion) construction survey.
-Mining exploration, shafts, Benchmark years.
-Expenditures from Census Bureau guinguennial For petroleum and natural gas, census. average physical quantity times and wells (\$101.2 billion) Other years except the most recent year.
-For petroleum and natural gas, average price, weighted physical quantity times average price, footage drilled completions from a trade source, composite index of BLS PPIs for oil and gas wells and for average of footage drilled completions and of rotary rig oil and gas field services, and base-year cost per footage drilled from counts from trade sources, and Census Bureau annual capital expenditures survey, and footage drilled weighted average of BLS PPIs from a trade source.
-For other mining, expenditures from Census Bureau for oil and gas wells and for oil annual capital expenditures survey. and gas field services.
-For Most recent year.
-For petroleum and natural gas, physical quantity times mining, same as the annual average price, footage drilled from a trade source, composite index of estimates for the most recent BLS PPIs, base-year cost per footage drilled from a trade source, footage vear. drilled completions from a trade source, and judgmental trend.
+Component Annual estimates: Source data and methods used to determine level for benchmark and other years or used to prepare an extrapolator or interpolator Current quarterly estimates: Source data and methods used to prepare an extrapolator 1 Fixed investment (\$3,342 un omaponato.
+Nonresidential structu Commercial and health care (\$180.6 billion) Benchmark years.
+BEA's benchmark input-output (I-O) accounts.
+Other years.
+Construction spending (value put in place) from Census Bureau monthly construction survey.
+Same as the annual estimates for other years.
+Manufacturing (\$65.8 billion) Construction spending (value put in place) from Census Bureau monthly construction survey.
+Same as the annual estimates.
+Power and communication (\$115.3 billion) Construction spending (value put in place) from Census Bureau monthly construction survey.
+Same as the annual estimates.
+Mining exploration, shafts, and wells (\$107.4 billion) Benchmark years.
+Expenditures from Census Bureau quinquennial census.
+Other years except the most recent year.
+For petroleum and natural gas, physical quantity times average price, footage drilled completions from a trade source, composite index of BLS PPIs for oil and gas wells and for oil and gas field services, and base-year cost per footage drilled from Census Bureau annual capital expenditures survey, and footage drilled from a trade source.
+For other mining, expenditures from Census Bureau annual capital expenditures survey.
+Most recent year.
+For petroleum and natural gas, physical quantity times average price, footage drilled from a trade source, composite index of BLS producer price indexes (PPIs), base-year cost per footage drilled from a trade source, footage drilled completions from a trade source, and judgmental trend.
 For mining, BEA data on private investment in mining equipment.
-Benchmark years.
-BEA's benchmark input-output accounts.
-Other structures Same as the annual estimates for Other years.
-Construction spending (value put in place) from Census (\$85.2 billion) other years.
-Bureau monthly construction survey.
-Nonresidential equipment (\$1,086.1 billion) Equipment except new Benchmark years.
-Commodity-flow method, starting with manufacturers' Same as the annual estimates for autos, new light trucks, and shipments from Census Bureau quinquennial census, including an the most recent year but with net purchases of used adjustment for exports and imports from Census Bureau foreign trade less detail. autos and used light trucks data.
+For petroleum and natural gas, average physical quantity times average price, weighted average of footage drilled completions and of rotary rig counts from trade sources, and weighted average of BLS PPIs for oil and gas wells and for oil and gas field services.
+For mining, same as the annual estimates for the most recent year.
+Other structures (\$116.4 billion) Benchmark years.
+BEA's benchmark I-O accounts.
+Other years.
+Construction spending (value put in place) from Census Bureau monthly construction survey.
+Same as the annual estimates for other years.
+Nonresidential equipm (\$1,150.4 billion) ment Equipment except new autos, new light trucks, and net purchases of used autos and used light trucks (\$978.8 billion) Benchmark years.
+Commodity-flow method, starting with manufacturers' shipments from Census Bureau quinquennial census, including an adjustment for exports and imports from Census Bureau foreign trade data.
 Other years except the most recent year.
-Abbreviated commodity-flow (\$905.4 billion) method, starting with manufacturers' shipments from Census Bureau annual survey of manufactures, adjusted for exports and imports.
+Abbreviated commodity-flow method, starting with manufacturers' shipments from Census Bureau annual survey of manufactures, adjusted for exports and imports.
 Most recent year.
 For computers, manufacturers' shipments from Census Bureau monthly survey of manufactures and FRB industrial production index, adjusted for exports and imports.
-For heavy trucks, physical quantity purchased times average price: unit sales and information to allocate sales among business and other purchasers, from trade sources; for truck trailers, shipments from trade source.
+For heavy trucks, physical quantity purchased times average price: unit sales and information to allocate sales among business and other purchasers, from trade sources; for truck trailers, shipments from trade sources.
 For all others, abbreviated commodity-flow method, starting with manufacturers' shipments from Census Bureau monthly survey of manufactures, adjusted for exports and imports.
-New autos, new light trucks.
-See the entry "Motor vehicles and parts" under "Personal consumption See the entry under "Personal and net purchases of used expenditurés. consumption expenditures." autos and used light trucks (\$180.8 billion) Nonresidential intellectual property products (\$717.9 billion) Software Benchmark years.
-For purchased software, commodity-flow method, For purchased software, ad-(\$326.6 billion) starting with industry receipts from Census Bureau quinquennial census, vance and second estimates, receipts from company reports to the Securities and Exchange including an adjustment for exports and imports from Census Bureau foreign trade data.
-For own-account software, production costs based on BLS occupational employment data and on Census Bureau guinguennial Commission and judgmental trend; third estimate, receipts from Census Bureau quarterly Other years.
-For purchased software, commodity-flow method, starting with industry receipts from Census Bureau service annual survey, services survey.
-For ownincluding an adjustment for exports and imports from Census Bureau account software, BLS monthly foreign trade data.
-For own-account software, production costs based on current employment statistics BLS occupational employment data. for select industries.
-Research and development Benchmark years.
-National Science Foundation (NSF) data and BEA's For business research and development (R&D), advance estimate, BLS monthly current (\$312.4 billion) benchmark input-output accounts.
+Same as the annual estimates for the most recent year but with less detail.
+New autos, new light trucks, and net purchases of used autos and used light trucks (\$171.6 billion) See the entry "Motor vehicles and parts" under "Personal consumption expenditures."
+See the entry under "Personal consumption expenditures."